Privacy Against Agnostic Inference Attacks in Vertical Federated Learning: Privacy against agnostic inference attack

-\end{remark} Given that the inverse in (\ref{M38}) exists, a lookup table could be created according to different values of $\lambda, \lambda_1$ (corresponding to different values of $\epsilon), \epsilon_1$ to be used according to the PI needs of the parties.
+Given that the inverse in (\ref{M38}) exists, a lookup table could be created according to different values of $\lambda, \lambda_1$ (corresponding to different values of $\varepsilon, \varepsilon_1$) to be used according to the privacy interpretability concerns of the parties.